andersontr15/tra-typed-fetch/README.md

 ## About <a name = "about"></a>

-A package that implements common http requests using fetch, allowing for typed responses with typescript.
+A package that implements common http requests using fetch, allowing for typed responses with TypeScript.

 ### Installing <a name = "installing"></a>